Medus

-In Greek mythology, Medus (Μῆδος) or Medeus/Medeius (Μηδείας or Μήδειος) was an Athenian prince as the son of King Aegeus, thus a half-brother of the hero Theseus.
+In Greek mythology, Medus (Μῆδος), also Medeus or Medeius (Μήδειος, Mḗdeios, lit. 'son of Medea', 'from Media', 'Median' or 'appertaining to the Medes'), was an Athenian prince as the son of King Aegeus, thus a half-brother of the hero Theseus.

 Family

 Medus's mother was the Colchian witch Medea, daughter of King Aeëtes.
 In some accounts, he was called Polyxenus and his father was Jason, thus a brother of Eriopis.

 Mythology

 Childhood

 In the account for being the son of Jason, Medeus was raised by the centaur Chiron in the mountains.

 Flight from Athens

 As the son of Aegeus, Medus and his mother were driven as fugitives from Athens after Medea plotted against Theseus.
 Following his mother, Medus was brought by a storm to the court of King Perses of Colchis and Medus was seized by the guards and presented to the current ruler.
 This Perses was the son of Helios and the brother of the former king Aeëtes.
 He ruled after the death of his brother but by some accounts, Aeëtes was murdered or deposed by Perses.
 When Medus saw that he had come into the power of his enemy, he falsely asserted he was Hippotes, son of King Creon of Corinth.
 Perses carefully investigated and ordered him to be cast into prison to protect his throne from any potential claimants because he feared the prophecy that he should be aware of Aeëtes' descendants (i.e. Medus).
 Afterwards, sterility and scarcity of crops are said to have occurred.